NasalDaemon/Static-DI/docs/trait-syntax.md

 // If requirements on the trait types need to be enforced trait Trait2 [Types: T]
 {
+    type Int
+    // equivalent to:
+    // requires typename T::Int

-    requires std::integral<typename T::Int>
+    // Can add extra constraint to Int (using name specified after `Types:`) requires std::integral<typename T::Int>
 }

 // If requirements on the root types need to be enforced trait Trait3 [Root: R]
 {
+    root Int
+    // equivalent to:
+    // requires typename R::Int

-    requires std::integral<typename R::Int>
+    // Can add extra constraint to Int (using name specified after `Root:`) requires std::integral<typename R::Int>
 }